cdevries380/post-pandemic-work-health-tableau/README.md

 - How do burnout levels and social isolation differ across remote, hybrid, and on-site workers?
 - Does the relationship change when isolating specific industries and job role types?

-Rather than assuming outcomes, this project uses exploratory analysis and targeted comparisons to understand what the data actually shows.

 ---

 ## Prepare